rogelcristobal/digiDirect-LG-productListing/LG-Products-templates.md

-# Paste all with "important" first in order
+# Paste all with "important" first in order then select the gText layout
 ## title & bullet features       (*important)

 ```HTML